ElimarLucena/ElimarLucena/README.md

 <h5 align="center">I'm a software engineer at XP inc. In my free time I like to read and be with my
 family.
 I live in Rio de Janeiro.</h5>

-- 🔭 I’m currently working on [Frontend-Online-Store](https://frontend-online-store-five.vercel.app/)
+- 🔭 I’m currently working on [Customer Api]([https://frontend-online-store-five.vercel.app/](https://github.com/ElimarLucena/Customer-API))

 - 🌱 I’m currently learning **Safe development with .Net Core**